 - With an average age of 29, India has one of the youngest populations globally.
 As this vast pool of young citizens enters the workforce, India will likely enjoy a ‘demographic dividend’ and see its digital ecosystem explode.

 - Tech hiring continues to surge: hiring demand in India’s IT software and services sector was 55% higher in June of 2021 than it was in January 2021 and 51% higher than it was in June 2019, according to Naukri JobSpeak.

 Q&A with Pushkar Bagmar, Director, GoGlobal

-What are some provisions that companies need to keep in mind when hiring in India for the first time?
+What are some provisions that companies need to keep in mind when hiring employees in India for the first time?

 In addition to drafting a templated contract, it is also common for companies to issue a letter of appointment that serves as an employment contract.
 The letter should include details about the position, responsibilities, salary, starting date, benefits, and regulations for termination.
-Once an employee signs an employment contract with an Indian company, he or she is effectively protected under Indian labor law.
+Once an employee signs an employment contract with an Indian company, he or she is effectively protected under the labor laws in India.
 The contract must be made in writing and signed by both parties.
 It includes the same information as a letter of appointment.
 The length of the employment, as well as the probation period, should be clearly stated.